ALexeyP0708/js_argv_patterns/README.md

 */
 ```

-## pattern structure
+## Pattern string syntax

-String syntax is the same for ArgvArray constructor and for constructor ArgvPattern constructor.
+String syntax is the same for ArgvArray constructor, for constructor ArgvPattern constructor,for ArgObject constructor and for ArgvElement constructor.
+ArgvElement accepts single parameter syntax.

 ### commands